bahrus/carbon-copy/README.md

 ### Other
 - [ ] Do all set properties in one step (Polymer, other libraries)
 - [ ] (Possibly) Explore integrating with streaming ideas.
-- [ ] (Possibly) Add support for url resolving for recusive references.

 ### Implementation